Concept Transfer Learning for Adaptive Language Understanding: Introduction

 \section{Introduction}

-The language understanding (LU) module is a key component of the dialogue system (DS), parsing the users' utterances into the corresponding semantic concepts.
-For example, the utterance \emph{``Show me flights from Boston to New York"} can be parsed into \emph{(fromloc.city\_name=Boston, toloc.city\_name=New York)} \cite{pieraccini1992speech}.
-Typically, the LU problem is regarded as a slot filling task.
-With sufficient in-domain data and deep learning models (e.g. recurrent neural networks), the statistical methods have achieved high performance in the slot filling task recently \cite{kurata-EtAl:2016:EMNLP2016, vu2016sequential, liu2016attention}.
+The language understanding (LU) module is a key component of dialogue system (DS), parsing user's utterances into corresponding semantic concepts (or semantic slots \footnote{Slot and concept are equal in LU.
+They will be mixed in the rest of this paper to some extent.}).
+For example, the utterance \emph{``Show me flights from Boston to New York"} can be parsed into \emph{(from\_city=Boston, to\_city=New York)} \cite{pieraccini1992speech}.
+Typically, the LU is seen as a plain slot filling task.
+With sufficient in-domain data and deep learning models (e.g. recurrent neural networks, bidirectional long-short term memory network), statistical methods have achieved satisfactory performance in the slot filling task recently \cite{kurata-EtAl:2016:EMNLP2016, vu2016sequential, liu2016attention}.

-However it is very hard to get sufficient in-domain data for training LU model \cite{tur2010left}, especially when the semantic slot extends or dialogue domain changes.
-In recent years, more and more applications of DS have been released along with the development of the mobile internet, e.g. Apple Siri, Amazon Alexa, Google Home, Microsoft Cortana etc. The ability for LU approaches to cope with changing domains and limited training data is of particular interest for the deployment of commercial dialogue system.
+However, retrieving sufficient in-domain data for training LU model \cite{tur2010left} is unrealistic, especially when the semantic slot extends or dialogue domain changes.
+The ability of LU approaches to cope with changed domains and limited data is a key to the deployment of commercial dialogue systems (e.g. Apple Siri, Amazon Alexa, Google Home, Microsoft Cortana etc).

-Ontology construction is important and sophisticated for LU, defining the concepts and their relations.
-In conventional LU, ontology is always defined as a set of semantic slots which are in a plain level without hierarchical structures.
-In this paper, we represent the semantic slots with a description structure based on combinatory concepts, as shown in Figure \ref{fig:tree}.
-Each semantic slot is composed of different atomic concepts in different semantic dimensions.
-The pattern learning in atomic concept level will helps share knowledge from the data.
+In this paper, we investigate substructure of semantic slots to find out slot relations and promote data reuse.
+We represent semantic slots with a hierarchical structure based on atomic concept tuple, as shown in Figure \ref{fig:tree}.
+Each semantic slot is composed of different atomic concepts, e.g. slot \emph{``from\_city"} can be defined as a tuple of atoms $[\emph{``from\_location"}, \emph{``city\_name"}]$, and \emph{``date\_of\_birth"} can be defined as $[\emph{``date"}, \emph{``birth"}]$.

-In this paper, we try to establish a semantic representation standard that describes the semantic slots based on combinatory concepts.
-The semantic slots and their relations are represented by trees of atomic concepts (Figure \ref{fig:tree}; it can be expanded to a directed graph in future work).
-Each branch of the tree denotes a semantic slot, e.g. the slot of \emph{``date\_of\_birth"} can be defined as a branch of atoms $[\emph{``date"}, \emph{``birth"}]$.